 Latissimus Dorsi – The big muscles in your back that assist with shoulder extension & adduction.

-How to do Swimmers
+How to do Swimmer Exercises

 Opposite Arm and Leg Lift: Keep your left arm on the floor and lift your right arm and left leg simultaneously.
 Straighten your arm and leg and raise them as high as possible without adding strain to your lower back.